How to Increase Vascularity for Roadmap Veins

-When bodybuilders prepare for a contest, they typically carb deplete to eliminate glycogen (energy stores) inside the muscle cell.
+When bodybuilders prepare for a contest, they typically deplete carbohydrates to eliminate glycogen (energy stores) inside the muscle cell.

-By carb depleting, bodybuilders will flush out extracellular and intracellular fluid.
+By depleting carbs, bodybuilders will flush out extracellular and intracellular fluid.

-However, when the bodybuilders carbs up again, because their muscles are craving glycogen, an influx in carbohydrates will result in more water being retained inside the muscle cell.
+However, when the bodybuilders carb up again because their muscles are craving glycogen, an influx in carbohydrates will result in more water being retained inside the muscle cell.

 For every 1 gram of carbohydrate consumed, the body will retain an additional 3 grams of water (15).

 Therefore, if a bodybuilder wanted to look extra vascular for a certain day, following this protocol may prove to be effective.
 A general guide would be:

 Carb deplete for a few days by eating <30g carbs per day.

 Then, the day before you want an increase in vascularity, carb load with high G.I. (glycemic index) foods—eating 2.5 grams of carbohydrates per lb of body weight.

 Then, on the actual day, carbohydrates should remain high.